Spicy Miso Noodles

 Miso is a Japanese seasoning paste made from fermenting soybeans with salt and koji, the ingredient used for fermentation.
 Miso may also contains rice, barley, seaweed or other ingredients.

-Miso comes in a paste and is used to add salty, umami flavour to all kinds of dishes.
-It’s a wonderful ingredient to keep in your kitchen and can be used in soups, sauces, stews, stir fry and even desserts!
+Miso comes in a paste and is used to add salty, umami flavor to all kinds of dishes.
+It’s a wonderful ingredient to keep in your kitchen and can be used in miso soup, sauces, stews, stir fry and even desserts!

 There are a many varieties of miso and they range in texture, flavour and colour.
 The most common varieties in North America are white (light) miso and red (dark) miso.